-The Team Formation scene starts at $w_0$ with the PA requesting the T-Broker to form a new team (transition 1) given a task-configuration.
+The Team Formation scene starts at w_0 with the PA requesting the T-Broker to form a new team (transition 1) given a task-configuration.
 Next, the T-Broker initiates the task allocation activity by informing available agents that a new team formation process is going to start (tr.
 2).

-The task-allocation and team selection processes follow an auction-like approach similar to the contract-net protocol [Smith, 1940]: team-roles are proposed to PSA agents willing to join the team (transitions 3); agents have then a inform (!y TB) (all PSA) time-out(!team-role))
+The task-allocation and team selection processes follow an auction-like approach similar to the contract-net protocol [Smith, 1940]: team-roles are proposed to PSA agents willing to join the team (transitions 3); agents have then a limited period of time to accept (tr.
+4) of refuse the proposal (tr.
+6) before the time-out is reached (tr.
+6).